Integrating Technology and Insurance: Precision Agriculture Meets Crop InsuranceSeptember 23, 2013

 Yield monitors are the most commonly used precision agriculture information technology.
 Used mostly on harvesting combines, yield monitors can be easily installed or retrofitted on new or old equipment.
 The monitors give real-time yield data based on sensors placed within the equipment.
 Used in combination with global positioning systems (GPS), yield monitors can link the yield data with a specific location in the field and save the data for later use by the farmer.

 This information can also be used to generate real-time maps of the field with yield rates shown on the display mounted in the combine cab.
-Moisture readings can also be read by a sensor in the harvester’s elevator, allowing the farmer to make more informed storage decisions.
-Yield monitors are an important piece of technology and while they are the most commonly used, many farmers do not take full advantage of the GPS mapping capabilities they possess.
+Moisture readings can also be read by a sensor in the harvester’s elevator, which allows the farmer to make more informed storage decisions.
+Yield monitors are an important piece of technology.
+Although they are the most commonly used, many farmers do not take full advantage of the GPS mapping capabilities they possess.

-In the past, the risk adverse farmer would apply the highest amount of fertilizer needed by any part of the field uniformly to the entire field.
+In the past, the risk-averse farmer would apply the highest amount of fertilizer needed by any part of the field uniformly to the entire field.
 As fertilizer prices have risen with the increased cost of nitrogen, phosphate, and potassium, this is no longer an affordable option for many farmers.
-Price aside, overuse or poorly timed use of fertilizer and pesticides can lead to nutrient runoff into wells and waterways.
-By varying the rate of application to the needs of each specific part of the field, there is reduced environmental harm and a savings in input costs without sacrificing yield.
+Price aside, overuse or poorly-timed use of fertilizer and pesticides can lead to nutrient runoff into wells and waterways.
+By varying the rate of application to the needs of each specific part of the field, there is reduced environmental harm and savings in input costs without sacrificing yield.

-Today, VRT’s can control two or three products at the same time, saving time and fuel.
-The systems can control and vary boom height of sprayers and seed depth on planters based on the needs of each section of the field.
-To avoid overlapping and missed patches, the GPS allows the application or planting to be turned off when the respective equipment is about to cross over an area of the field already sprayed or planted and when it is reaching the edge of the field.
-These small adjustments add up to big savings in the long run.
+Today, VRTs can control two or three products at the same time, which saves both time and fuel.
+The systems can control and vary the boom height of sprayers and seed depth on planters based on the needs of each section of the field.
+To avoid overlapping and missed patches, the GPS allows the application or planting to be turned off when the respective equipment is about to cross over an area of the field that has already been sprayed or planted and when it is reaching the edge of the field.
+These small adjustments can add up to big savings in the long run.